wandb/docs/docs/guides/launch/launch-faqs.md

 ### Does Launch support parallelization?
 How can I limit the resources consumed by a job?

+  Yes, Launch supports scaling jobs across mulitple GPUs and multiple nodes.
+See [this guide](https://docs.wandb.ai/tutorials/volcano) for details.

-  An individual Launch agent is configured with a `max_jobs` parameter that determines how many jobs that agent can be running simultaneously.
+  On an inter-job level, an individual Launch agent is configured with a `max_jobs` parameter that determines how many jobs that agent can be running simultaneously.
 Additionally, you can point to as many agents as you want at a particular queue, so long as those agents are connected to an infrastructure that they can launch into.

   You can limit the CPU/GPU, memory, etc. requirements at either the queue or job run level, in the resource config.
 For more information about setting up queues with resource limits on Kubernetes see [here](https://docs.wandb.ai/guides/launch/kubernetes#queue-configuration).

   For sweeps, in the SDK you can add a block to the config